 - Stuff the squid

-– Grill the squid (3-4 minutes on each side, not directly over fire)
+- Grill the squid (3-4 minutes on each side)

 - Squid – 1 pound per 2 people (tubes and tentacles)

-– Spinach – 1 pound fresh, chopped fine
+- Spinach – 1 pound, fresh and chopped fine

 - Garlic – 1 clove for filling, 1 clove for marinade